 Southern Florida has long been a fertile breeding ground for sea turtles and there are five species of sea turtles in Southern Florida: loggerhead, green turtle, leatherback, Kemp’s ridley, and hawksbill.
 Unfortunately, due to poaching and habitat loss they have been classified as an endangered species as of the Endangered Species Act of 1973.
 You can observe female sea turtles laying their eggs from a distance and now even volunteer to monitor nests but it is illegal to disturb them and their nests.

-Here are few facts about this wonderful animals-
+Here are a few facts about these wonderful animals-

 ● Female sea turtles return to the same beach they were born to lay eggs every year.